Panintelligence/henchman/README.md

   * Check who's on holiday
 * Jira
   * Turn issue mentions into links
+* Debt system (to figure out who owes what to who)

 # Set up
 1. Create a discord app with a bot: https://discordapp.com/developers/applications/